nathaneltitane/dextop/README.md

 The vnc session manager requires you to select your preferred display resolution for the best display experience.

-To stop the vnc server and halt the display output, type `'container-session -x'`.
+To stop the vnc server and halt the display output, type `container-session -x`.
-To start the vnc server and restart the display output, type `'container-session -o'`.
+To start the vnc server and restart the display output, type `container-session -o`.

 The next login will automatically launch the session for you using the settings you've chosen previously:
 The first login saves the selection under `"${HOME}"/.vnc/selection` and uses it to start the VNC server and viewer automatically for your convenience!